 Understanding Acupuncture and Chinese Herbs

 Even within East Asian medicine, there are different schools of thought and ways to approach treatment.
-Classical Worsley-style Five Element acupuncture is based on the person’s constitution, in other words, the specific blend of five elements, or aspects found in the natural world, and how they show up in a person.
-These five elements are Fire, Earth, Metal, Water and Wood.
+Classical Worsley-style Five Element Acupuncture is based on the person’s constitution.
+In other words, the specific blend of Five Elements, or aspects found in the natural world, and how they show up in a person are the basis of diagnosis and treatment.
+These five elements are Wood, Fire, Earth, Metal, and Water.
 They have associations with our internal organs, seasons of the year, and many other things such as flavors and smells.
 When a person is in balance, the five elements create and control each other in a fluid way which allows the body and mind to function properly.
-In this system, often less needles are used and the insertion of the needles is very shallow.
-The points are used in a very precise, and often poetic, manner.
-In Traditional Chinese Medicine (TCM), more reference is made to “Organs” and channels, often called meridians.

 All acupuncture uses an understanding of pathways that have been mapped out.
 Those pathways run through the entire body.
-The map looks a lot like a picture of nerves or blood vessels though it does not have the same structure to it.
-Each pathway is named for a major organ that it runs through, and the Organs have a much bigger responsibility than just their biochemical roles that Western medicine uses.
+The acupuncture points access those pathways.
+The map looks a lot like a picture of nerves or blood vessels though the pathways do not have the same physical structure to them.
+Each pathway is named for a major organ that it passes through, and the Organs have a much bigger responsibility than just their biochemical roles that Western medicine uses.